 The death benefit of a life insurance held in trust is received free of both estate and income taxes, however, if a TOLI life insurance policy is sold, taxes may be due.
-The taxation of a life insurance policy is similar to, but not as simple as, a policy surrender for cash value, though the new tax law – the Tax Cuts and Jobs Act – did simplify the process.
+The taxation of a life insurance policy is similar to, but not as simple as, a policy surrender for cash value, though the Tax Cuts and Jobs Act – did simplify the process.

 Calculating the Taxation of a Life Settlement: A Three-Step Process

 First, determine total gain by subtracting the cost basis of the policy, typically the total premium paid, from the amount received from the sale by the policy owner.